-When it comes to love life, there are ones who believe in celebrating Valentine (flowers, chocolates, dinner) and ones who frown upon the whole idea.
+When it comes to love life, there are some who believe in celebrating Valentine's (flowers, chocolates, dinner) and ones who frown upon the whole idea.
 Some would even argue that it has become way too commercialized.
 Either way, we always pay attention to society’s day of love.

-This year, whichever belief that you are rooting for, let’s enjoy some of these stories that make Valentine’s Day more than just a day of (obligatory) affections.
+This year, whichever belief that you are rooting for, let’s enjoy some of these stories that make Valentine’s Day more than just a day of (obligatory) affection.

 Although technically, there are three saints named Valentine, the most popular one associated to Valentine’s Day was a priest who defied the law of Roman Emperor Claudius II, who had decided to make it illegal for young men to marry their girlfriends because he would prefer the men went to war for him.

 The priest Valentine would secretly marry young couples because he disagreed with Claudius.
 He was eventually caught.

 The story goes that Valentine was beheaded on February 14th in the year 269 B.C.
 In 498 A.D., Pope Gelasius made Valentine a saint and declared February 14th the day of his feast.
 This may also have been a good way of Christianizing the Romans’ pagan holiday of Lupercalia, which was bloody and weird, and gross and took place at the exact same time.
 The Catholic church later officially removed the February 14th St. Valentine’s Day feast from its holy calendar due to the fact that nobody actually knew what the real story of St. Valentine was or why he was bestowed as a Saint.